GioveGiuseppe/Mixed-Federated-Learning/README.md

 - 2 for horizontal group client
 - 3 for mixed client

 Argument 2: ipv4 address of the main server

+*Note: The horizontal group is not fully tested*